Uhrbaan/battery-ranking/report.typ

 This project allows Linux machines to connect to a Mosquitto network and share their battery capacity.
 The program will then display which machines have the lowest battery level.
 Such a system could be expanded to monitor several aspects of the computers, helping for example an IT team to know how and when to service the machines.

+The code for this project and this document can be found in its entirety on github at #link("https://github.com/Uhrbaan/battery-ranking").

 = Design
 #figure(